neondatabase/website/content/use-cases/database-per-tenant.md

 If you’re building a B2B SaaS platform, a database-per-tenant design can simplify your architecture while preserving scalability.
 With Neon, when you place its tenant on its own project, you offer complete data privacy to your customers via instance-level isolation.
 This approach also makes it easy to comply with data regulations across different regions, as projects can be created in specific locations to meet local requirements.

 Each tenant can be scaled independently, optimizing both performance and costs while reducing operational risk.
-And in the event of an issue / a customer request, you can [run point-in-time recovery (PITR) instantaneously for a specific tenant, without impacting the rest of the fleet](https://neon.tech/docs/guides/branch-restore).
+And in the event of an issue or a customer request, you can [run point-in-time recovery (PITR) instantaneously for a specific tenant, without impacting the rest of the fleet](https://neon.tech/docs/guides/branch-restore).

 ## Neon for dev platforms: Join Vercel, Replit, Koyeb, and others